 Volcanic activities sometimes have destructive influence on human society.

-Out of them, ultra-Plinian eruption brings on a particularly large explosion that causes global change in environment and mass extinction.
+Out of them, an ultra-Plinian eruption brings on a particularly large explosion that causes global change in environment and mass extinction.

 Around such supervolcano, hot springs have been gushing over one million years after the eruption.